Coding Assistants and Artificial Intelligence for the Rest of Us

 }

-That concludes the Ollama and Continue setup.
+This concludes the Ollama and Continue setup.
 Now let’s look at how you can get the ChatGPT like browser application running on your computer so that you don’t need to deal with the command line.

 Open WebUI